fbraza/DevOps-Challenge/README.md

 docker-compose up -d
 ```

-This will make the two containers run in background.
+This will make the two containers running in background.

 **Usage**

-After installation a web server will be available in your browser at http://localhost:3000.
+After installation, a web server will be available in your browser at http://localhost:3000.
 You can also use the previous commands described previously to create users and get user's data.

 **Testing**

 The test suite has not been included in the docker image.
-All test have been performed locally and then run on Travis CI before containerizing the app.
+All tests have been performed locally and then run on Travis CI before containerizing the app.